What is meant by “household DIYer”?

 To fund a program to take care of this oil, the Utah Legislature imposed a user fee on lubricating oil of four cents a quart that is collected by oil retailers and deposited in a fund for establishing collection centers, educating the public and other facets of this program.

-What is required to become a DIYer used oil collection center?
+What is required to become a household DIYer used oil collection center?

 The prospective center must complete an “Application for Registration of Used Oil Collection Center” form, give evidence of a valid business license, provide an emergency spill containment plan, have a secure location for a storage tank, and comply with the regulations covering such an establishment.